Nashville and Davidson County

-In 1775, a man named Richard Henderson invited Cherokee tribal leaders to a meeting on the Watauga River in East Tennessee.
-He offered to purchase from them an enormous piece of land (much of what is now Middle Tennessee and southern Kentucky
+In 1775, a man named Richard Henderson invited several Cherokee leaders together at the Sycamore Shoals of the Watauga River (in present-day Carter County).
+At this gathering, Henderson offered to purchase from them an enormous piece of land.

 Most of the Cherokee leaders agreed.
-After all, it wasn't land on which they lived; only land on which they hunted, and they didn’t have any idea how big this settlement might grow.
+After all, it wasn't land on which they lived; only land on which they hunted.
+Among the Cherokees who went along with the deal was Little Carpenter.

 For the first few decades of Tennessee's existence, the legislature couldn't agree on a permanent capital.
 Knoxville was the first seat of government in 1796, followed by Nashville in 1812, Knoxville again four years later, Murfreesboro in 1819, and Nashville seven years later.

-When the legislature met at the Davidson County Courthouse in October 1843, it spent the first week arguing where to put the capital.
-House and Senate members took turns espousing the virtues of their hometown, asking that the seat of government be placed there.
-Then the vote would be taken, the measure would fail, and another representative or senator would stand up and espouse the virtues of his hometown.
+When the legislature met at the Davidson County Courthouse in 1843, it spent the first week deciding where to put the capital.
+House and Senate members took turns asking that the seat of government be placed in their hometown.
+Then the vote would be taken, the measure would fail, and they would consider another town.

-It went on and on.
-Over the course of the week, just about every organized community in
+Over the course of the week, just about every organized community in Tennessee got its chance.

 So how did Nashville become the home of country music?
 It has to do with life insurance.

 An early poster for the WSM Barn Dance, later called the Grand Ole Opry